 Small red fruit made of many drupelets, soft and slightly tart. - Blackberry

-Dark purple fruit with juicy segments, rich flavor and slightly sweet taste. - Boysenberry
+Dark purple fruit with juicy segments, rich flavor, and a slightly sweet taste. - Boysenberry

-Hybrid berry combining raspberry and blackberry flavors, soft and juicy texture. - Loganberry
+A hybrid berry combining raspberry and blackberry flavors, with a soft and juicy texture. - Loganberry

-Cross between raspberry and blackberry, elongated shape with tangy flavor. - Mulberry
+A cross between a raspberry and a blackberry, elongated in shape with a tangy flavor. - Mulberry

-Small elongated fruit, sweet taste, grows on trees in clusters. - Custard Apple
+Small elongated fruit with a sweet taste that grows on trees in clusters. - Custard Apple

 Green scaly fruit with creamy pulp and sweet tropical flavor. - Sugar Apple

-Similar to custard apple, soft pulp and very sweet taste. - Soursop
+Similar to custard apple, soft pulp and a very sweet taste. - Soursop

-Large green fruit with spiky skin, sour-sweet pulp used in drinks. - Magnolia Fruit
+A large green fruit with spiky skin and sour-sweet pulp used in drinks. - Magnolia Fruit

-Cone-like fruit with red seeds, grows on magnolia trees. - Annona
+A cone-like fruit with red seeds grows on magnolia trees. - Annona

-Tropical fruit group including custard apple varieties, creamy and aromatic pulp. - Cloudberry
+Tropical fruit group, including custard apple varieties with creamy and aromatic pulp. - Cloudberry

-Golden berry found in cold regions, soft texture and slightly tart taste.
+Golden berries are found in cold regions, have a soft texture, and have a slightly tart taste.

 1. Aggregate of Achenes